ZetongLiu/zetongliu.github.io/about.md

 permalink: /about/
 ---

-Hi, I'm working on data analysis and application of AI in finance.
+I work on data analysis and application of AI in finance.